 Table 1.
 Examples of coupled meteorological and chemical processes and noted variations in characteristics over PCAP lifecycle.
 Volunteers – please add to the table.

+Add some relevant/related results from PCAPS studies elsewhere in the world, e.g. in UK (COLPEX, Price et al., 2011) and France (Passy-2015 field campaign (Paci et al., 2015, Staquet et al., 2015; Largeron and Staquet 2016) in the Chamonix-Mont-Blanc Valley in France) ?

-A key goal of the AQUARIUS study is to establish an experimental design that will lead to the meteorological and air chemistry observations that are necessary to improve our understanding of the production, transformation, cycling, and destruction of chemical species during the life cycle of PCAPs.
-No previous field campaign has provided the breadth and depth of contemporaneous observations at the surface and aloft that could address that goal.that goal As we will elaborate in future sections, observing the complexity of coupled chemistry and meteorological processes in topographic basins requires a holistic and novel field study design approachto take advantage of extensive existing sensor networks that will be available at minimal cost to the program as well as deploy diverse sensor types to fill in the gaps using innovative deployment strategies (e.g., plane, in situ and surface-based remote, mobile, drones, IOTs).).
-The science plan factors in the strength and weaknesses of these diverse sensor types for the complex and evolving boundary layer conditions observed during PCAPs.
-The AQUARIUS field campaign also presents an opportunityto and to collect data and evaluateforecast model capabilities during the study to to improve research and operational simulations of PCAPs..
-Considerable work is underway or has been conducted in recent years improving model simulations of PCAPSS (e.g., Lareau and Horel 2015b, Ahmadov et al. 2015, Foster et al. 2017, Tran et al. 2018, Sun and Holmes 2019; Kelly et al. 20199).
+A key goal of AQUARIUS is to improve our understanding of the production, transformation, cycling, and destruction of chemical species during the life cycle of PCAPs.
+Establishing an experimental design to provide the meteorological and air chemistry observations to meet this goal is essential.
+No previous field campaign has provided the breadth and depth of contemporaneous observations at the surface and aloft that could address For example, while the PCAPS project established many of the meteorological controls on PCAPS intensity and duration, it lacked the detailed chemical the complex coupled meteorological and turbulence observations to resolve the chemistry processes impacting PCAP air quality and internal variability, which strongly affects the societal impact of a given cold-air pool.of importance.
+As we will elaborate in future sections, observing the complexity of coupled chemistry and meteorological processes in mountain basins requires nimble multi-.
+The willsensor networks and innovative deployment strategies (e.g., plane, in situ and surface-based remote, mobile, drones, IOTs) to link the chemistry and meteorology.
+Specifically, the science plan factors in the strength and weaknesses of diverse sensor types for the complex and evolving boundary layer and air quality conditions observed during PCAPs.
+One goal of the AQUARIUS field campaign is the collection of the highly complex dataset that is required to evaluate – and identify the key weaknesses of – current forecast model capabilities during the study, to develop and test new parameterizations of key processes, and to ulimately improve research and operational simulations of PCAPs from both the meteorological and air quality point of views.
+Considerable work is underway or has been conducted in recent years improving model simulations of PCAPs (e.g., Lareau and Horel 2015b, Ahmadov et al. 2015, Foster et al. 2017, Tran et al. 2018, Sun and Holmes 2019; Kelly et al. ; Sun et al. 20202018).